 How does this drug work?

-Triptorelin belongs to the general group of drugs known as hormone antagonists.
+Triptorelin belongs to the general group of drugs known as hormones or hormone antagonists.
 It is a synthetic (man-made) version of the body’s luteinizing-hormone-releasing hormone (LHRH).
-It blocks the release of testosterone in men, which can stop the growth of cancer cells that depend on these hormones.
+This drug stops the release of testosterone from the testicles in men.
+This can slow or stop the growth of cells (including prostate cancer cells) that depend on testosterone.
 If the medicine is stopped, hormone levels return to normal.

 Before taking this medicine

 - If you are allergic to anything, including medicines, dyes, additives, or foods.